anjathiart/100-days-of-code/r1-log.md

 ### R1D16 - 20200817
 Worked on Commerce project.
 I am busy implementing the "new listing" page and am successfully capturing and displaying the latter.
 I still have to do proper validation.
 I've learnt that the user details is contained in the request object.
 I also setup the superuser and can now interact with my db data from the admin dashboard.
 I'm getting frustrated with the bootstrap classes messing with what I would expect.
 I will probably remove bootstrap later, but then I might go down a styling rabbit hole - which is not the aim of this particular project.

+### R1D17 - 20200818
+Worked on Commerce project by imnplementing the create_bid route and related django models.
+I'm slowly getting the hang of the latter, more like getting the hang of how to ask google for help effectively.
+I figured out that to update manyToMany fields one has to first get the object as a new object, then add the field, then save it again; you cannot use .update().
+Didn't spend time on styling; I'm enjoying learning the django patterns / syntax.